MatMoore/notes/books/domain-driven-design/README.md

 - "Business activities and rules are as central to a domain as are the entities involved" (p17, p18 overbooking policy example)
 - "If sophisticated domain experts don't understand the model, there's something wrong with the model" (p33)
 - You can used informal UML diagrams to anchor a discussion, but don't try and include everything.
 "Sketch a diagram of three to five objects central to the issue at hand" "Comprehensive diagrams of the entire object model overwhelm the reader" (p36)
+- Diagrams in a design document can be hand drawn - they should feel casual and temporary